octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Addresses

 Addresses are very likely to be used in any smart contract.
-You can define Tezos addresses by casting a string to an address type:
+You can define Tezos addresses by casting a `string` value to an `address` type:

 ```js
 const my_account : address = ("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address)